ddmitov/perl-executing-browser/README.md

 * 100% of the browser screen area are dedicated to your HTML interface.
 * Multi-window application with resizable, fixed size or fullscreen mode windows.

+**Development goodies:**
+* PEB can interact with the built-in Perl5 debugger.
+Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
+Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
+Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
+* WebKit Web Inspector can be invoked from context menu.
+* Local scripts and pages can be edited in external editor using context menu entry.
+* Every Perl5 script can be displayed as syntax highlighted source code.
+* Extensive optional logging of all browser activities, including the execution of local scripts.

 ## Compile-time Requirements

 GCC compiler and Qt5 headers from any standard Qt5 development bundle are the only compile-time requirements.

 Compiled and tested successfully using:
 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,